Reza-2026/US-Dairy-Byproduct-Allocation-Factors/markdown_files/Gross_Energy-Reference.md

 | BSG (dried) | 95.7% × 21.0% | **20.1%** |
 | **Total** | | **100.0%** |

-¹ DM output from Barley_Processing_Methodology_v2.1.md ² GE from this document (Section 9 and Section 10)
+¹ DM output from barley processing methodology document ² GE from this document (Section 9 and Section 10)

 ### 3.3 Three-Way Comparison (Cascade)